Waste Management (GRI 306-1, 306-2)

 S-Brick: Sustainable Brick, Green Brick Project

-Based on the concept of the Circular Economy, the Company uses ashes from burning wood chips, which are biomass fuels used in boilers, as an ingredient in paving bricks for landscape improvement in factories and surrounding communities.
-This initiative aims to minimize waste sent to landfills and reduce environmental impacts associated with waste disposal.
-Moreover, it generates value and benefits from waste.
+Based on the concept of the Circular Economy, the Company has repurposed ash from the combustion of wood chips, a biomass fuel used in boilers, as a component in the production of paving bricks for walkways within factories and surrounding communities.
+This initiative helps reduce the amount of waste sent to landfills, minimizes environmental impacts from waste disposal, and adds value to otherwise discarded materials.

-In 2024, the Company operated through five branches of blocked rubber factories, namely Sri Trang Agro-Industry Public Company Limited in Kalasin and Sa Kaeo branches, Rubberland Products Company Limited in Mukdahan, Buriram and Bueng Kan branches.
+In 2025, the Company operated through 12 branches of blocked rubber factories, namely Sri Trang Agro-Industry Public Company Limited in Kalasin, Sa Kaeo, Sikao, Huai Nang, Phitsanulok, Loei, Udon Thani, Sakon Nakhon, and Ubon Ratchathani branches, Rubberland Products Company Limited in Bueng Kan, Buriram, and Mukdahan branches

 Ash from wood